Martinus Putuhena: Public works

+East Indonesia

 By late 1949, with the revolution coming to a close, a question arose regarding security forces in the State of East Indonesia (NIT).
 While the central government in Yogyakarta intended to take over, the NIT government refused the appointment of an Indonesian National Armed Forces officer as head of the takeover commission and wanted a KNIL one instead.
 Putuhena was appointed as a compromise, as while he was firmly in the Republican camp, his Moluccan origin made him an acceptable candidate for the NIT politicians.
-He established the commission in Makassar in January 1950, and while his work calmed down tensions between the TNI and the KNIL, the APRA coup in January 1950 altered the political situation as the central government began to crack down on the regional governments.
+He established the commission in Makassar in January 1950, and while his work calmed down tensions between the Indonesian Armed Forces (TNI_ and the Dutch colonial forces (KNIL), the APRA coup in January 1950 altered the political situation as the central government began to crack down on the regional governments.
 The Makassar uprising led by Andi Aziz followed in April, which after its suppression resulted in increased calls for NIT's dissolution.

 Putuhena was eventually appointed as Prime Minister of East Indonesia on 8 May 1950, his cabinet being known as the "Liquidation Cabinet" as he was tasked with preparing for the dissolution of the state and its incorporation into unitary Indonesia.
 He formally dissolved the NIT government in Makassar on 16 August 1950, and returned to Jakarta.
-Aside from this, Putuhena had also taken part with negotiations with the breakaway Republic of South Maluku.
+Aside from this, Putuhena had also joined a delegation led by Minister of Health Johannes Leimena to negotiate with the breakaway Republic of South Maluku (RMS); however, the delegation was rejected by the separatists and had to return without having talks with RMS leaders.

+Later life and career

-Following his return, he was appointed as Secretary-General of the ministry of public works, a position in which he remained until 1956.
+Following his return from East Indonesia, Putuhena was appointed as secretary general of the ministry of public works, a position in which he remained until 1956.
 In this capacity, Putuhena established an academy of public works and arranged for Indonesian engineers to be trained abroad.
-After his retirement, he rejected an offer to be Ambassador to Burma and was placed in the board of Billiton Indonesia, negotiating the company's takeover by the Indonesian government to form PT Timah.
+He rejected an offer to be Ambassador to Burma after he retired, and was placed in the board of Billiton Indonesia, negotiating the company's takeover by the Indonesian government to form PT Timah.